 It’s hard not to compare Portobello Road Antique Market London today with what it used to be, even just ten years ago.
 Gone are the days when you would see stalls lining the streets with tables laden with knick-knacks next to silver next to china.

 Arcades stuffed with antique jewelry have given way to pies shops, cupcake cafes and high street fashions.
 Most of the dealers I knew are long gone – some selling online or at fairs all over the country, but no longer at home on Portobello Road Antique Market.

 Saying all that, it’s not all doom and gloom.
-The Cypriot and I decided to head down to Portobello Market last Saturday to see if there were anything we could find among the global brands that had moved in.
+We headed down to Portobello Road Antique Market to see if there were anything we could find among the global brands that had moved in.